bnb-chain/BEPs/BEP2.md

 #### 5.3.1 Issue token

-Issuing token is to create a new token on Binance Chain.
+Issuing token is to create a new token on BNB Beacon Chain.
 The new token represents ownership of something new, and can also peg to existing tokens from any other blockchains.

 **Data Structure for Issue Operation**: A data structure is needed to represent the new token: